ufal/npfl138/tasks/tacotron.md

 In this assignment, you will implement a speech synthesis system based on the Tacotron 2 architecture, generating a mel spectrogram given an input text.
-To pass in ReCodEx, minor toy dataset is used.
+To pass in ReCodEx, a minor toy dataset is used.

 Later in the examination period, there will be instructions for those who would like to create a working TTS system, describing how to train this implementation